 The certified midwife may be trained just like the certified nurse midwife but there are two, major differences between the two – their educational pathway and the facility that they work in.

-A certified midwife are direct entry midwives that have not attended nursing school while CNMs were nurses first prior to specializing in midwifery.
+A certified midwife is direct entry midwives that have not attended nursing school while CNMs were nurses first prior to specializing in midwifery.

 More often than not, certified nurse midwives practice in hospitals or birth centers that are affiliated with hospitals.
 Individualized attention and birthing information are also provided by these healthcare professionals.